pereznetworks/TD-Project8/README.md

            or have stopped using it
             in their latest version

-      am now using gulp.connect to run a live-reload server switched task functions in gulpfile.js to gulp 4 syntax
+      will be using gulp.connect to run a live-reload server have switched task functions in gulpfile.js to gulp 4 syntax

     Project is complete and working for Gulp v3.9.1 research gulp.util dedup issues